kjellalmgren/pingservices/pingservices-readme.md

 	$ <user-id>/.ssh		#catalog on Mac

-If you're removing hosts from the file, then you can just run the following on the command line
+If you're removing hosts from the file, then you can just run the following in the command line

 ==**ssh-keygen -R HOSTNAME**==